Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

 The Licensing Sub-Committee of Kingston upon Thames Council met on Tuesday 16 July 2024 to consider an application for a variation of a premises licence for Morley's Chicken Kingston.
 The committee refused the application, citing concerns related to the prevention of crime and disorder and public nuisance.
+Additionally, the committee heard an application for a variation of a premises licence for The Royal Oak, which was subsequently withdrawn.

-Morley's Chicken Kingston Premises Licence Variation
+Morley's Chicken Kingston - Application for Variation of Premises Licence

-The Royal Oak Application Withdrawal
+The Royal Oak - Application for Variation of Premises Licence

-An application for a full variation of the premises licence for The Royal Oak, located at 90 Coombe Road, New Malden, KT3 4RD, was listed on the agenda.
+An application for a variation of the premises licence for The Royal Oak, located at 90 Coombe Road, New Malden, KT3 4RD, was listed on the agenda.
 However, this application was withdrawn by the applicant after the publication of the agenda, and therefore, the hearing for this item was cancelled.

 Attendees